 - Cut the size of the military by 90% and abolish the Praetorian agencies.
 In addition to bankrupting the U.S., the military is now a huge domestic danger, even while it’s mainly an instrument for creating enemies abroad.

 - Sell essentially all U.S. government assets.
 Although some actually have value, they are all a drain on the economy.
-For instance, the U.S. Postal Service loses $5 billion a year, and Amtrak lost a total of $1.1 billion last year.
+For instance, the U.S. Postal Service loses $5 billion a year; Amtrak loses another billion or so per year.
 The Interstate Highway System, airports and the air-traffic-control system, the 650 million acres of U.S. government land, and many thousands of other assets should all be distributed in shares or sold.
 This would liberate an immense amount of dead capital.
 The proceeds could be used to partially satisfy some government obligations.

 - Eliminate the income tax, as a start, which will be possible if the other six things are done.
 The economy would boom.